 I was personally glad that my friends and I pushed ourselves to go despite the heavy rain.
-The festival was indeed a blast as it let me explore the world of tattoos seeing those beautifully created, colorful and soulful body art on stage (tattoos were presented by their artists through their models), and gave me further opportunities to know more tattoo parlors and artists (since I’m planning to get one :D) and to enjoy the festival’s extra perks including band performances, drum, electric guitar, and graffiti deck contests.
+The festival was indeed a blast as it let me explore the world of tattoos seeing those beautifully created, colorful and soulful body art on stage (tattoos were presented by their artists through their models) and it gave me further opportunities to know more tattoo parlors and artists (since I’m planning to get one :D) and to enjoy the festival’s extra perks including band performances, drum, electric guitar and graffiti deck contests.
 I equally appreciated the simultaneous arrangement of the event, where the attendees were either given an option to have tattoos in booths or to watch the ongoing shows or contests on stage.
 In case they did not like what was currently on stage (like how we did not like Dutdutan pin-up so instead of watching, we just had a tour taking pictures beside the huge displays), there were still other things that attendees could do in the event without getting out the venue.

 I might go back to the event if budget, availability, proximity of location and transport convenience will allow it.
-I will be more than interested if the band line ups catch my attention, and if any of my gig friends can afford to go.
+I will be more than interested if the band line ups catch my attention and if any of my gig friends can afford to go.

 Dutdutan is a tattoo convention that opens the minds of the Filipinos towards tattoo culture.
-Founded in 2001, it seeks to promote tattoo ingenuity through tattoo parlors bazaars owned by professional artists, and runway shows featuring models with tattoos.
+Founded in 2001, it seeks to promote tattoo ingenuity through tattoo parlors bazaars owned by professional artists and runway shows featuring models with tattoos.
 Other perks such as band performances and contests add more color to the festival.